 Insert the following after the 2nd paragraph:

 The basic rules for a STA are defined below.
-Additional rules for an HE STA that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmits in the 2.4 GHz or 5 GHz band, or sets the SM Power Save subfield to 1 in the HE 6 GHz Band Capabilities element it transmits in the 6 GHz band is defined in 26.14.4 (HE dynamic SM power save).
+Additional rules for an HE STA that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in(#Ed) the HE Capabilities element it transmitsis defined in 26.14.4 (HE dynamic SM power save).

 TGax editor: Change 26.14.4 HE dynamic SM power save as follows (track change on):